warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 Simulation aborted.
 ```
 - reached out to Cole.
 I don't know how to fix this one right now.
 I will keep looking into it though.
+- Dr. Mignot scrolled further through some slides I also found last week and found the `tft` input for `mat` cards to set the TMS temperature limits.